JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 * Fragments shaded
 * Usage per viewport tile

-This can help paint the cost of each different technique; in different viewport configurations
+This can help paint the cost of each different technique; in different viewport configurations.

+In order to reduce noise, the perspective for each test will be fixed, and the results will be averaged between multiple samples.

 ## The test enviorment